NethServer/docs/developer-manual/en/nethserver-backup-data.rst

 The key of the record is referred as the backup ``name``.

-Some properties are common to both backends and have the same behavior described under "Primary backup" section, the only exception is ``BackupTime``:
+Some properties are common to both backends and have the same behavior described under "Single backup" section, the only exception is ``BackupTime``:

 * ``status``
 * ``BackupTime``: time of the scheduled backup.
 Must be in the cron-style syntax: Es. ``15 7 * * *``.
 Runs on 7:15.